Johnson-A/Crabby/README.md

 # Compiling
 Many experimental features are currently used in Crabby, which will require a nightly version of the rust compiler.
-I will hopefully remove many of these in the future as they become stable.
+I will hopefully be able to remove many of these in the future as they become stable.
 ```sh
 $ cargo build --release
 ```